 The decay of knowledge

-But the relevance of information doesn’t last forever.
+But the relevance of information doesn’t last forever, especially the relevance of a project.
 Facts have a half-life.
 Things we learn eventually become irrelevant, outdated, or disproven.
 A century ago, it would take 35 years for half of what an engineer learned when earning their degree to be disproved or replaced.
 Now, the half-life of an engineering degree is estimated to be 2 years.
 And this doesn’t just apply to the notoriously fast-moving field of technology.
 Even in the sciences, knowledge is becoming outdated.
 Because the need for specialized knowledge has increased so much and the instrumentation has grown so complex, careers of scientists are shrinking across multiple fields of study.

 No doubt much of what most adults were taught in grade school or even high school has become outdated.
 Pluto is no longer a planet.
 George Washington never had wooden teeth (they were made of ivory).
 Toilets don’t flush the opposite way in Australia.
 Your tongue doesn’t have a taste map.
 Gum doesn’t take 7 years to pass through our digestive systems.
 It’s possible to fold paper more than 7 times (Britney Gallivan folded a piece 12 times and currently holds the world record).
 And yes, we use more than 10% of our brains.